Snitches are used in the following ways:

 dc_suffix with an appropriate text string.
 It may help to add an underscore or dash in front.
 Keep in mind that this property file is used for all Scylla snitches.
 When using GoogleCloudSnitch, all other properties are ignored.

-After creating the instances on GCE, edit the scylla.yaml file to indicate the GoogleCloudSnitch.
-While you have the file open, check that you have at least two seed nodes, one in each datacenter.
+After creating the instances on GCE, edit the scylla.yaml file to select the GoogleCloudSnitch.
+While you have the file open, check that you’ve provisioned at least two seed nodes, one in each datacenter.

 As you want to set the data center suffix for the nodes in each datacenter, you open each node’s properties file in the